MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/customer-prepayments.md

 5. Select the **Mark** check box for the invoice and the payment that will be settled.
 6. Click **Post**.

-For more information about settling open transactions, refer to the [Settlement overview](/cash-bank-management/settlement-overview.md) page.
+For more information about settling open transactions, see [Settlement overview](/cash-bank-management/settlement-overview.md).